ansible/ansible-documentation/docs/docsite/rst/collections_guide/collections_listing.rst

 Listing collections
 ===================

 To list installed collections, run ``ansible-galaxy collection list``.
 This shows all of the installed collections found in the configured collections search paths.
-It will also show collections under development which contain a galaxy.yml file instead of a MANIFEST.json.
-The path where the collections are located are displayed as well as version information.
+It will also show collections under development that contain a ``galaxy.yml`` file instead of a ``MANIFEST.json``.
+The path where the collections are located is displayed as well as version information.
 If no version information is available, a ``*`` is displayed for the version number.

 .. code-block:: shell